ihoop2024/game-day-notifications/README.md

 # NBA Game Day Notifications / Sports Alerts System

 ## **Project Overview**
-This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
+This project fetches NBA game data for the current date (adjusted to Central Time), formats the data into readable messages, and publishes updates to an SNS topic for distribution (e.g., to emails or SMS).
 It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and **NBA APIs** to provide sports fans with up-to-date game information.
 The project demonstrates cloud computing principles and efficient notification mechanisms.

 ---

 ## **Features**
 - Fetches live NBA game scores using an external API.
 - Sends formatted score updates to subscribers via SMS/Email using Amazon SNS.
-- Scheduled automation for regular updates using Amazon EventBridge.
+- Scheduled automation utilizing cron jobs for regular updates using Amazon EventBridge.
-- Designed with security in mind, following the principle of least privilege for IAM roles.
+- Designed and implemented with security in mind, following the principle of least privilege for IAM roles.

 ## **Prerequisites**
 - Free account with subscription and API Key at [sportsdata.io](https://sportsdata.io/)